ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

 ```
 {: codeblock}

 For more information, see the [{{site.data.keyword.databases-for}} Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/database_backups){: external}.
-Alternatively, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to create a new database instance from a backup instance, [see how a {{site.data.keyword.databases-for-mongodb}} can be created from a backup instance](https://registry.terraform.io/modules/terraform-ibm-modules/icd-mongodb/ibm/latest/examples/backup-restore){: external}.
+Alternatively, you can use [Terraform IBM Modules (TIM)](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to create a new database instance from a backup instance.
+For more information, see [Restore from backup example](https://registry.terraform.io/modules/terraform-ibm-modules/icd-mongodb/ibm/latest/examples/backup-restore){: external}.